 When we exaggerate spiritual accomplishment, we lose the magic.
 Get real to discover the real fruits of practice.
 A podcast from Satsang with Shambhavi

-Then unbeknownst to me that little newsletter circulated to the Ma ashrams in India.
-Then also unbeknown to me—I just found this out maybe six months ago—a story began to coagulate around this.
+And that story got told by someone I'm friendly with in a little newsletter he puts out.
+He asked if he could do that, and I said, okay, and then unbeknownst to me, that little newsletter circulated to the Ma ashrams in India, and then also unbeknown to me—I just found this out like, I don't know, maybe six months ago—a story began to coagulate around this.

-How it got back to me was that a newscaster in Southern India somewhere—I think in Tamil Nadu, but I'm not sure exactly—told a story of a Western woman who traveled all over India.
-She went from guru to guru, never meeting the master until she went to the ashram in Varanasi and had this spectacular experience of shaktipat on the balcony there.
+So that how it got back to me, was that a newscaster in Southern India somewhere—I think in Tamil Nadu, I'm not sure exactly—told a story of a Western woman who traveled all over India, going from guru to guru, never meeting the master until she went to the ashram in Varanasi and had this spectacular experience of shaktipat on the balcony in Varanasi.

 But then the magic gets lost.

 And I was just thinking as I was sitting there that the magic is absolutely real, but we have to be real to experience the magic.
 It's kind of interesting.

 I was always pretty eyebrow raise-y about a lot of the stories I've heard, recognizing that the people that told them had an ego investment in telling stories about their own teachers or other teachers.

 “So and so is totally realized.”
 “Everybody is the same, etc., etc.”